 Apply Model (RapidMiner Studio Core)

-SynopsisThis operator applies an already learnt or trained model on an ExampleSet.
+SynopsisThis Operator applies a model on an ExampleSet.

 - model (Model)